Featured Online Social Work Programs

 - The level of degree you wish to achieve

-It typically takes two years to complete a bachelor’s degree in social work.
-In comparison, you can earn an online accelerated bachelor’s degree in social work in as little as 18 months.
+It typically takes four years to complete a bachelor’s degree in social work.
+In comparison, you can earn an online accelerated bachelor’s degree in social work in two to three years.

-A master’s degree in social work usually takes one year in addition to the time it takes to get a bachelor’s degree in social work.
+A fast-track master’s degree in social work usually takes about one year, in addition to the time it takes to get a bachelor’s degree in social work.

 Certification and Licensing